 Chives are a common garden herb grown for the table, but they also make a good ornamental plant for rock gardens or borders.
 They also grow well in pots and can be overwintered indoors or positioned on a windowsill year-round to allow for continual harvest.

 Chives like plenty of sun, well-drained soil, and decent moisture.
 It's a good idea to dig in 4 to 6 inches of well-decomposed compost to the soil before planting.
-Because of their clump-forming habit, chives can become easily overcrowded, so dividing the clumps regularly will help to ensure growth remains vigorous.
+Because of their clump-forming habit, chives can become easily overcrowded, so dividing the clumps every 3 to 4 years will help to ensure growth remains vigorous.

 In warm climates, they may remain evergreen year-round; in cold climates, they will die back to ground level each fall, returning as perennials in the spring.
 Chives are shallow-rooted plants; carefully consider what you grow around them and watch out for weeds springing up, as these can out-compete the chives if you aren't careful.